timotree3/hanabi.rs/README.md

 [this paper](https://d0474d97-a-62cb3a1a-s-sites.googlegroups.com/site/rmgpgrwc/research-papers/Hanabi_final.pdf).

 In particular, it contains a variant of their "information strategy", with some improvements.
-This strategy achieves the best results I am aware of (see below), for n > 3.
+This strategy achieves the best results I am aware of for n > 2 (see below).

 Please contact me if:
 - You know of other interesting/good strategy ideas!